 Standard Guidance

 The Common Reporting Standard (CRS) is the OECD framework for the automatic exchange of financial account information between jurisdictions to combat offshore tax evasion.
 Financial institutions in CRS-participating jurisdictions (120+ now signed) must identify reportable accounts via due diligence + report annually to local tax authority who exchanges with the account holder's residence jurisdiction.
 CRS 2.0 (March 2023) extends scope to include crypto-assets via the Crypto-Asset Reporting Framework (CARF), with implementation from 2026.
-Quick Policy maps OECD_CRS_2014 into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps OECD Common Reporting Standard (CRS) into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 Supervisory